Regent Palace Hotel: History

+Whilst Hackney ARP Warden Thomas E. Browne recorded in his diary Saturday 11th October 1941 of his visit with friends,"Surprising number of foreign uniforms at the hotel."

-Later, during the Blitz on London, the hotel was hit by a couple of bombs, but little damage was done.
+Later, during the Blitz on London, the hotel was hit by several bombs, but little damage was done.

 In postwar years it deteriorated in spite of many attempts to refurbish it, and became one of the cheaper hotels of London, catering for group tours.
 The hotel closed on 31 December 2006.
 The building was largely demolished in 2010-2012 and was replaced by part of the Quadrant 3 project and renamed "Air W1".

 The lower floors now form the Brasserie Zedel.

 Public rooms

 The public area of the hotel was situated mainly on the ground and first floors.
 The main entrance was on the apex at the intersection of Glasshouse and Sherwood Streets.
 The hotel and its neon sign, high above the door, were visible from Piccadilly Circus.
 The floor plan altered slightly over the years, but in the 1980s was as follows: immediately after entering there was a news kiosk on the left; on the right was a sandwich and fruit bar.
 Further on that side was the head-porter's counter and the reception.
 Opposite these counters were three very small lifts, with a marble stairway to all floors between them.
 Further in the vestibule was a gift shop and a theatre booking agency, followed by a hall with the entry to a pub on the left and to the coffee shop/breakfast room on the right.

 Also in this hall were telephones and an entrance to a stairway leading to the residents' lounge (on the first floor) and the hairdressing salon in the lower floor.
 The vestibule ended in swing doors leading to an area under a dome with a classic parquet floor.
 Beyond this was the restaurant, decorated in Art Deco style.
 The dome was of cut glass, in a triangular open central court; the main passageways on the upper floors were also triangular in layout.